szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 I think this makes this spell quite more useful, although perhaps it's too powerful like that if used against some enemies.
 I like this tweak, but I'll use the spell judiciously (perhaps not mazing dragons, for example).
 Additionally, minotaurs are immune to it, same as IWDEE.

+It will also prevent movement while the animation plays out.
+It also patches the shadowdancer version to behave the same (inapplicable if my shadowdancer overhaul is installed).

 ### Make base Imp Familiars have 12/24 HP like the other familiars (407)

 This allows you to be Lawful Evil and enjoy the same amount of HP bonus as other alignments.
 I see no reason there should be a bias against the Imp familiar.